Scopeweb/slate/source/index.html.md

 ```

-This endpoint creates a new category.
+This endpoint creates a new ticket.

 ### HTTP Request